loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-How can we make our grid, a LIVE grid ?

-First, we need to look at our Twig template definition.

-In Sylius, we have a Twig template tree of blocks which we can customize.

-We need to replace the default blocks to use our future grid component

-The main template is the index template.

-Here is an overview of the Twig Hooks definition that configures more blocks inside the index template.

-By default, our grid is just a template which we can override with our new grid component
+By default, our grid is just a template which we can override with our new grid component.

-Deïïïta table component
 -->

 ---